The College of Visual and Performing Arts offers the following Bachelor’s Accelerated/Master’s Degree programs:

-- Art & Visual Technology, BA/Arts Management, MA
+- Art and Visual Technology, BA/Arts Management, Accelerated MA

-- Art & Visual Technology, BFA/Arts Management, MA
+- Art and Visual Technology, BFA/Arts Management, Accelerated MA

 Students who are interested in pursuing the accelerated route should talk to their undergraduate advisor to see if it would work with their current degree plan.
-Students must apply to the Master's option when they have earned 75 - 100 credits; applications cannot be considered for applicants who hold more than 100 credits.
-For more information about policies and procedures, students should refer to the university catalog.
+Students must apply to the Accelerated Master's option when they have earned at least 60 credits.
+For more information about policies and procedures, students should refer to the university catalog

 All students must provide the following items as part of their applications: